Our Consultancy Service

 We have provided consultancy to clients from the UK and all corners of the globe.
 Read our case studies to find out more.

-Partners: British Council Thailand, Thai Social Enterprise Office (TSEO) and The Support Arts and Crafts International Centre of Thailand (SACICT)
+Partners: British Council Thailand (Arts/Creative and Social Offices), Thai Social Enterprise Office (TSEO) and The Support Arts and Crafts International Centre of Thailand (SACICT)

-Brief: Delivery of training to craft community organisations on design and product development whilst also helping to lay the foundation for these organisations, which are social enterprises in practice, to benefit from recent Government legislation, develop more scalable business models and apply for investment funding
+Brief: Delivery of training to craft community organisations on design and product development whilst also helping to lay the foundation for these organisations, which are social enterprises in practice, to benefit from recent Government legislation, develop more scalable and sustainable business models.
+Linking these elements together within the brand and product message and marketing materials.

 Brief: Consultancy on the establishment of a new artists’ studio group and its strategic development